Threde/material-ui-styled-components-boilerplate/README.md

       `

-      // we can use the MATERIAL UI props un our compoents disabled
+      // we can use the MATERIAL UI props in our components: disabled
          disableElevation
+         variant="contained"
          variant="outlined"
-      variant="contained"
          color="primary"
          color="secondary"